Mrsebastino/First-Milestone/README.md

 <h3>Testing</h3>

-I have tested the pages on my mobile and on friends mobile, the site is responsive on Samsung devices and Huawei.
-I also check with the devtools in Google Chrome
+I have tested the pages on my mobile and on friends mobile, the site is responsive.
+I also check with the devtools in Google Chrome.
+I have tested it on laptop and PC, on 4k there was issue with conttent spreading too much.

 I have filled the contact form but not the email, and has expected i was promted to fill the the box.
 I have tried the above with all the fields that need filled and every time i had the expexted result of being promted to fill the box.